Dana wrote to me a few weeks ago to ask “How long should a chapter be?”

 Plot and action can be hard to master in a vacuum.
 Hire me as your manuscript consultant, and you’ll never write alone.

-Writers, I’m sure I don’t have to tell you, of all people, about dramatic arc.
+Writers, I’m sure I don’t have to tell you, of all people, about creating plot points for a dramatic arc.
 But maybe I will, just so we’re clear.
 When you’re creating a plot, dramatic arc looks like, well, an upside down check-mark, actually, more so than an arc, with the pointy part making a mountain near the end.

-The key point of getting that great building action in your story is that the reader is aware of what’s at stake.
+The key point of getting that great building action in your plot points is that the reader is aware of what’s at stake.
+(Need help raising the stakes?)
 They know what the characters want and they know, pretty much, what is going to turn into a dangerous situation near the end.
 In other words, they have an idea where your story is going and what your climax is going to be about, pretty much after the first 50 pages.
 Some people would ask: “Doesn’t this make your novel predictable?”